YuanyueLi/SpectralEntropy/README.md

 - For a straightforward approach to real-time visualize and calculate entropy similarity for two MS/MS spectra, use the [MS Viewer web app](https://yuanyueli.github.io/MSViewer).

-- To search a spectral file against another spectral file or a spectral library, use the [Entropy Search GUI](https://github.com/YuanyueLi/EntropySearch).
+- To search one spectral file against another spectral file or a spectral library, use the [Entropy Search GUI](https://github.com/YuanyueLi/EntropySearch).
+The GUI supports `.mgf`, `.msp`, `.mzML`, and `.lbm2` file formats.

 ### Coding with Our Package